philosopherstonerush/java-notes/spring/chad darby tutorial/hibernateJPACRUD/CRUDapp/readME.md

 If you have an object called student that is made off Student then you get the same result by executing `student.getClass()`

+## Methods defined in entity manager:

+- Merge --> if the object is found then it is updated, else it is inserted.
+  - Protip: Set the object's id to 0 to always save it as a new instance in the database.

 # JPQL

 JPA Query Language